-The Modal Shift: Getting Cars off the Road In order to meet the environmental promise of shared micromobility, we are focused on replacing car trips.
+Global Sustainability in 2021 The Modal Shift: Getting Cars off the Road In order to meet the environmental promise of shared micromobility, we are focused on replacing car trips.
 Our user surveys help us to understand our replacement rates, and we are proud that globally about 45% of rides on Neuron devices replace rides that would otherwise be taken by passenger cars.
-While e-scooters and e-bikes are convenient ways for urbanites to reach their destinations, Neuron services also help cities to recognise the potential of their public transportation services, by providing a critical first/last mile solution.
+While e-scooters and e-bikes are convenient ways for urbanites to reach their destinations.
+Neuron services also help cities to recognise the potential of their public transportation services, by providing a critical first/last mile solution.
 We know that if communities lack a convenient and affordable way to access public transportation, they tend to opt for a personal vehicle, adding to congestion and air pollution that troubles cities today.
 Data shows us that public transport hubs are popular destinations for our devices across all our markets.
-Global Sustainability in 2021 Car replacement rate: 45% globally based on rider surveys
+Car replacement rate: 45% globally based on rider surveys Changing the Way We Move

-Carbon emissions avoided 844 tonnes globally Equivalent to 359,459
+Carbon emissions avoided 844 tonnes11 globally Equivalent to 359.45912 litres of gasoline

-Our rides replaced 3 million potential car journeys Equivalent to 5,300,000 kms Equivalent to travelling more than 131 times around the Earth 3,166 kgs NOx avoided (OECD)
+Our rides replaced 3 million potential car journeys Equivalent to 5,300,000 Equivalent to travelling more than 131 times around the Earth

+3,166 kgs14 NOx avoided (OECD)

-26 kgs particulate matter (PM2.5) pollution avoided Servy published 45% of all trips start/end within 50m of a bus stop &lt;sup>11 Based on an estimated 160g/km CO2 emissions from a typical diesel car in Australia as represented in: Stasinopoulos P, Shiwakoti N, McDonald SV (2016) Life-cycle greenhouse gas emissions of electric and conventional vehicles. &lt;sup>12 Based on Natural Resources Canada (2022), Greenhouse Gas Equivalencies Calculator.
-Link &lt;sup>13 Based on a recorded .005g/km PM2.5 from a diesel vehicle in 2021 as represented in: US Department of Transport, National Transport Statistics, Link &lt;sup>14 Based on recorded 0.6 g/km NOx emissions from diesel vehicles as represented in: OECD (2017) Real-word Vehicle Emissions Discussion Paper No. 2017-06 We are proud to have replaced 3 million car journeys in 2021 Neuron Mobility Impact Report 20
+26 kgs particulate matter13 (PM2.5) pollution avoided

+45% of all trips start/end within 50m of a bus stop 11 Based on an estimated 160g/km CO2 emissions from a typical diesel car in Australia as represented in: Stasinopoulos P, Shiwakoti N, McDonald SV (2016) Life-cycle greenhouse gas emissions of electric and conventional vehicles.
+12 Based on Natural Resources Canada (2022), Greenhouse Gas Equivalencies Calculator.
+Link 13 Based on a recorded .005g/km PM2.5 from a diesel vehicle in 2021 as represented in: US Department of Transport, National Transport Statistics, Link

+14 Based on recorded 0.6 g/km NOx emissions from diesel vehicles as represented in: OECD (2017) Real-word Vehicle Emissions Discussion Paper No. 2017-06